 Everyone says: “being a parent is the hardest job anyone can have,” and while we understand that on an intellectual level, it’s impossible to know just how hard it is until you become a parent yourself.
 If you’re a working parent, it may be difficult to juggle your work schedule and your home life.
 If you’re a stay-at-home parent, you may come to resent your partner for being able to leave the house every day while you’re stuck at home, knee-deep in messes that you have no time to clean up and struggling to maintain your sanity.

-In times like these, it's a comfort to know that you're not alone.
-While parenting may sap every bit of energy out of you, some folks have mustered up enough strength to put parenting into words, and they use the very words that you might have thought of yourself if you weren't so tired all the time.
-(But seriously, when can a parent expect to enjoy eight hours of sleep in a row again?)
+In times like these, it’s comforting to know you’re not alone.
+While raising a child may sap every bit of energy out of you, some folks have mustered up enough strength to put that feeling into parenting quotes, and they use the very words that you might have thought of yourself if you weren’t so tired all the time.

-For those who enjoy following the lives of celebrities, those celebrity lives can become even more enjoyable to watch when they become parents - especially if we are parents ourselves.
-It's cute to see people who otherwise get all glammed up on the red-carpet post about potty-training accidents and childhood mishaps on platforms like Twitter and Instagram.
+For those who enjoy following the lives of celebrities, those celebrity lives can become even more enjoyable to watch when they raise a child – especially if we are parents ourselves.
+It’s cute to see people who otherwise get all glammed up on the red-carpet post about potty-training accidents and childhood mishaps.

-Ryan Reynolds, the star of the Marvel film Deadpool, has, to no one's surprise, posted some of the funniest quotes, to sum up, the joys of parenthood.
-Here's one:
+Ryan Reynolds, the star of many a film, has posted some of the funniest quotes, to sum up, the joys of raising a child:

 “Being a father is the single greatest feeling on earth.
 Not including those wonderful years, I spent without a child, of course.”

-Who hasn't felt this way at one time or another?
-That's what makes this quote so funny.
+Who hasn’t felt this way at one time or another?
 Former party animals see their past selves in this quote, reflecting on those late nights filled with good friends and crazy memories.
 While parenthood may be a welcome change for them, it can still be fun to look back on the people we once were and compare them to the people we are now.

-Country singer Carrie Underwood also posted a cute quote on Twitter that perfectly encapsulates how a parent's "diet" changes after having a child:
+Country singer Carrie Underwood also posted a cute quote on Twitter that perfectly encapsulates how someone’s “diet” changes after having a child:

 “It just occurred to me that the majority of my diet is made up of the foods my kid didn’t finish…”